 Animal foods are highest in B12

-Most animal derived foods including fish, meat, poultry and eggs is rich in hydroxocobalamin meaning vegetarians of vegans are strongly recommended to supplement their diet.
+Most animal derived foods including fish, meat, poultry and eggs are rich in hydroxocobalamin meaning vegetarians or vegans are strongly recommended to supplement their diet.

 A RDA of 2.4 μg per day for men and women has been set, rising to 2.8 μg per day in pregnant and breastfeeding women.
 No adverse effects have been associated with excess vitamin B12 intake from food or supplements in healthy individuals.

 So hopefully that’s given you some understanding of the role of the various B vitamins, their sources and the potential effects arising from a deficiency.

 Eating a healthy, varied diet rich in dark green vegetables, whole grains and meats should provide sufficient quantities of all B vitamins.

 However, whilst it is often easy to identify severe cases of B vitamin deficiency, milder low-level deficiencies are often easily missed, or misdiagnosed.
 But with readily available tests to check the levels of your B vitamins and numerous supplements this should not be something impacting your health.